gecko0307/wp-get-external-images/README.md

 # Get External Images

-A very simple WordPress plugin that imports external images in posts (automatically downloads them to the Media Library and updates URLs in posts).
-It is useful after migrating from another CMS when images in posts still link to the old site.
+**Get External Images** is a lightweight WordPress plugin that scans published posts for externally hosted images, downloads them to your Media Library, and automatically updates the image URLs in post content.

-Images that are already in the library are ignored.
-Draft posts are ignored.
+This is especially useful after migrating from another CMS or website, where posts may still reference images hosted on an external domain.

+✅ Skips images already hosted locally
+✅ Ignores draft posts
+✅ Includes basic SSRF protection for added safety
-Plugin was tested with WordPress 6.8.
+✅ Tested with WordPress 6.8

-## Usage
+## Before You Start

-Before starting, make a backup of the database.
-There are plenty of great plugins to do that.
+Please make a full backup of your database before running the import.
+There are many great backup plugins available in the WordPress plugin ecosystem.

+## How to Use

+- Install and activate the plugin
-Go to the "Get External Images" section in the admin panel, then press the "Start import" button.
-The progressbar will show a number of posts processed.
+- Go to **Get External Images** in the WordPress admin panel
+- Click the "Start import" button
+- Watch the progress bar as your posts are scanned and images are imported.

+Once complete, all external image URLs found in published posts will be replaced with links to copies in your own Media Library.

+## Notes

+- Only published posts are processed
+- The plugin runs in small batches via AJAX for better performance and to avoid timeouts.